moarwick/react-super-styled/README.md

 * Flexbox and flex-based 12-column grid
 * Media breakpoint props for columns, styles, and display (show/hide)
 * Extensible theme vars
-* Spacing "shorthands" for margin, pagging
+* Spacing "shorthands" for margin, padding

 Caveats:
 1) Not a full-fledged styling "framework"